Geofffff/OptimalExecution/README.md

 - Once optimised, start working on non TWAP optimal environments [POSTPONED]

 Monday:
-- Testing of new cleaned up code
+- Testing of new cleaned up code [DONE]
-- Get IQN Agent working
+- Get IQN Agent working [STARTED]
 - Efficiency possibilities: there are a finite (and not huge) number of states considering only the agents personal environment so some precomputation could be done?
+[POSTPONED]
-- Look at simulations with signal (HFT course notes)
+- Look at simulations with signal (HFT course notes) [DONE]

+Tuesday:
+- IQN Agent
+	- Get it working
+	- Clean up
+- Continue cleanup of learningAgent
+	- getter / setters, strip out update_params, make more efficient, doccument
+- Unit testing?
+- Get Crypto Data

 ### Agents